desimaniac/docs/enable_igpu_on_hetzner.md

 ## Enable HW acceleration on Cloudbox Plex

-1. Currently hardware acceleration is only supported for Plex Pass members.
+1. Currently, hardware acceleration is only supported for Plex Pass members.
 You'll need to make sure that the Cloudbox settings.yml file has the `plexpass` tag for Plex (see [here](https://github.com/l3uddz/cloudbox/wiki/Configuring-Settings)).

 2. Update the Plex container (your database and settings will remain intact).